KyWa/dotfiles/docs/Linux.md

 `jq ".[] | { domainname: .name, nameservers: .nameServers[0]}"`

-This will return the .name string and the .nameServers string and put them on seperate
+This will return the .name string and the .nameServers string and put them on seperate lines

+### Quickly get system IP
 * `hostname -I | awk '{print $1}'` gets ip in clean format of machine

 #### Remove single line from crontab